Jan 6, 2021

 Now that you’ve assessed the quality of your forecasts, you should establish a process to continually manage and adjust them:

-- Have a mechanism for highlighting, both on a weekly and monthly basis, the forecast that are tracking sales poorly.
-Always rank the items in these exception reports by value of what will have the biggest impact on generating excess or leading to stockouts.
+- Have a mechanism for highlighting, both on a weekly and monthly basis, the forecast that is tracking sales poorly.
+Always rank the items in these exception reports by the value of what will have the biggest impact on generating excess or leading to stockouts.

 - Have a structured weekly and monthly review to ensure ongoing improvement

 Let’s examine each of these steps in a bit more detail.

 Establishing a baseline forecast